rensimlab/rensimlab.github.io/sim_details.md

 its Lagrangian region.

 ## Lyman-Werner Radiation
-A total of 7 Renaissance Simulations were performed with different treatments for the inclusion of Lyman-Werner UV radiation (10.2-13.6 eV) which photodissociates molecular hydrogen, the primary coolant of primordial gas.
+A total of 7 Renaissance Simulations listed on the [Investigate](investigate.html) page were performed with different treatments for the inclusion of Lyman-Werner UV radiation (10.2-13.6 eV) which photodissociates molecular hydrogen, the primary coolant of primordial gas.
 In various combinations, they employ 2 different models for local sources of LW radiation, and 2 different models for the Lyman-Werner radiation